 Living Donor Navigator Program

-These two objectives come together in the UAB Living Donor Navigator Program, which was launched in mid-2017 and is provided entirely free of charge.
+These two goals come together in the UAB Living Donor Navigator Program, which is provided free of charge.

 Click here to learn more about how you can share the gift of life by becoming an organ donor.